Different Indian Puranic Tribes

-Narrations about these tribes are often mixed with mythology and fiction.
+Narrations about these Puranic tribes are often mixed with mythology and fiction.
 These tribes include Gandharvas, Rakshasas, Yakshas, Kinnaras, Kimpurushas, Pisachas, Nagas, Suparnas, Vidyadharas, Vanaras, Valikilyas, Devas (within them Vasus, Maruts, Rudras, Adityas) and Asuras (within them Daityas, Danavas, and Kalakeyas.)
 The tribes' settlement areas ranged from high mountains (Yaksas and Rakshasas) to deep forests (such as the Vanaras).

 Some of the Indian Puranic tribes are as follows –

 Kinnaras - This tribe is often associated with the Gandharvas and Yakshas.
 The epic Mahabharata and the Puranas narrates that north Himalayas is the abode of Kinnaras.
-These tribal people were fierce warriors accomplished in horse ride and horse combat.
+These tribal people were fierce warriors accomplished in horse riding and horse combat.
 Some of them were burglar tribes who invaded village settlements, by looting them using their skilled cavalry forces.
 The legend of Kinnaras probably came from these brutal warrior tribes, who terrorized the Vedic settlements.
 There is now a district called the Kinnaur in Himachal Pradesh or the domain of the Kinnara tribes.
-Inhabitants of this district call themselves as Kinnaurs.
+Inhabitants of this district call themselves Kinnaurs.

 Kimpurushas - These tribal groups were described to be lion faced beings.
 They were often mentioned along with the Kinnaras and the other tribes of the Puranic age.

-- They were a tribe who lived within dense forests.
-During the time of Ramayana, a dense forest covered the central part of Indian peninans by the name Dandaka Forest.
+Vanaras - They were a tribe who lived within dense forests.
+During the time of Ramayana, a dense forest covered the central part of India by the name Dandaka Forest.
 Most of the Vanaras dwelled in this dense forest.
 Kishkindha was their stronghold that had influence among the whole of the Vanara tribes spread all across the Indian Subcontinent.
 This kingdom was situated in this forest, located now near the Tungabhadra River in Karnataka state of India.
 Some literature describes them as monkeys or apes.